emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 	A real example of this functionality can be seen in `test_idbfs_sync.c <https://github.com/kripken/emscripten/blob/master/tests/fs/test_idbfs_sync.c>`_.

 	:param bool populate: ``true`` to initialize Emscripten's file system data with the data from the file system's persistent source, and ``false`` to save Emscripten`s file system data to the file system's persistent source.
-	:param callback: **HamishW** When is this called - on completion?
-Is there anything specific the callback needs to do?
+	:param callback: A notification callback function that is invoked on completion of the synchronization.

 .. js:function:: FS.mkdir(path, mode)